This guide mainly applies to the UK, where I am based, but surely it can be useful for people living in other areas as well.

 I carefully studied the websites of various Danish and Dutch companies like Nihola, Babboe, Christiania, Winther, Johnny Loco, as well as those of the British manufacturers Boxercycles (how much I like their Shuttle model) and The Cargo Bike Company.
 I learnt that the Dutch generally prefer the speed and handling of a two-wheel bike, while Danes prefer the stability of a three-wheeler, as they also ride them on snowy and icy roads in Winter (I always mention this little story whenever someone tells me that few people cycle in Britain because of the weather…).

-However, after trying a two-wheel model, and after reading reviews and various accounts of life with a three-wheeler, with pros (space and stability) and cons (size and maneuverability), I then decided to steer towards a two-wheel bike (but I have not managed to try a three-wheeler yet so it is a decision based on info rather than trial, I am afraid – Note of 21 April 2017 – Last week I was in Holland and hired a three-wheeler, I’ll share my experience on these pages shortly).
+However, after trying a two-wheel model, and after reading reviews and various accounts of life with a three-wheeler, with pros (space and stability) and cons (size and maneuverability), I then decided to steer towards a two-wheel bike (but I have not managed to try a three-wheeler yet so it is a decision based on info rather than trial, I am afraid – Note of 21 April 2017 – Last week I was in Holland and hired a three-wheeler, I’ll share my experience on these pages shortly, and here it is).
 Importantly, at that particular moment, I had not been able to find any three-wheel model that could satisfied the criteria that guided my final decision (which I discuss below).

 I was also not sure yet about where to store it overnight, and thought a slightly smaller bike would have created less issues.
 I also wanted it to be simply my main bike, and wasn’t sure I would have used a tree-wheeler as much as a two-wheeler to go around town on my own, or for some more leisurely type of long rides at weekends.
 And there are at times narrow passages on the roads I usually take, which I even went to measure, that a big bike would have struggled to pass.
 But again, I did not have the opportunity to try one, and would be very happy to hear from people who have made a three-wheel cargo bike their (sort of) main bike.